chetan6780/Complete-Preparation/Leetcode/README.md

 - while stack is not empty
   - pop the top element from stack
   - push the value of the popped element into vector
-  - we want left to the top of stack, so we store it last so it appear on the top of stack
+  - we want left node to the top of stack, so we store it last so it appear on the top of stack
   - if right node is not empty, push it into stack
   - if left node is not empty, push it into stack